Azure-Samples/communication-services-javascript-quickstarts/callautomation-quickstart/README.md

 } );
 ```
 2. the previous endpoint has been setup so after we get the filestatus updated event, we update the delete location.
-3. to download the file, you only need to call `curl http://localhost:5000/delete`
+3. to delete the file, you only need to call `curl http://localhost:5000/delete`

 ## **Inbound pstn call